Tool Calling

 configuration. - We use the

-function to define the functions that the LLM can call. - The
+function to define each tool. - The